This page described the differences between Mitti V1 and Mitti V2, including the changes made in the lifetime of Mitti V2.

 Make Seamless Loop: this is a convenience function in the right-clip menu.
 It basically just duplicates the Cue, then enables transition and Goto to make the looping seamless.

-Geometry: the Geometry now has cropping function.
+Geometry: the Geometry now has cropping function, and selectable transform origin.

 NDI and Camera (Blackmagic): Cues now have audio input.